Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - integrate with DHCP to show DHCP reservations
 - integrate with DNS, creating A records so machines can be accessed by their hostname

-There are free and paid IPAM softwares.
+There are free and paid IPAM software.
 A popular one is **SolarWinds IP Address Manager**, and its free version **IP Address Tracker**.